hari2anand/acronymSlackBot/README.md

 # iWonder Slack Bot

-iWonder is the Slack bot, developed to ease the search of Jargons, acronyms and abbreviated terms, for eg., GCS is the term which a commoner find hard to understand unless is told about the expanded form "Google Cloud Platform"!
+iWonder is the Slack bot, developed to ease the search of Jargons, acronyms and abbreviated terms, for eg., GCS is the term which a commoner find hard to understand unless is told about the expanded form "Google Cloud Storage"!
 This slack Bot helps the user to understand such acronyms.

 ## Usage